• The most successful programme of its kind in the UK today with more than 75 students and graduates publishing first books in the past ten years.

 With input from our Visiting Fellows: Sherry Ashworth, Frank Cottrell Boyce, Mandy Coe, Amanda Dalton, Paul Dowswell, Patrick McGrath, Stephen Raw, Hugh Stoddart, and Barry Wood.

 The Manchester Writing School is one the UK’s leading schools of creative writing.
 It is also home to ground-breaking outreach activities, international writing competitions, series of city-wide literary events, innovative publishing projects, and the Manchester Children’s Book Festival.
 These activities provide our students with many opportunities to get involved and develop their experience in a number of exciting directions.

-This MA blends writing workshops, where you produce and develop your own work-in-progress with regular feedback from tutors and colleagues, with reading courses, which look at the techniques, forms and styles used by a range of writers in modern and contemporary literature.
-All students also take an elective unit from a suite of options which may include: Crime Fiction, From Historical Fact to Contemporary Fiction, Media Skills for Creative Writers, Teaching Creative Writing, Writing about Relationships or an Independent Creative Project.
+Year one of our MFA blends writing workshops, where you produce and develop your own work-in-progress with regular feedback from tutors and colleagues, with reading courses, which look at the techniques, forms and styles used by a range of writers in modern and contemporary literature, poetry or non-fiction.
+All students also take an elective unit from a suite of options which may include: Crime Fiction, From Historical fact to Contemporary Fiction, Media Skills for Creative Writers, Teaching Creative Writing, Writing about Relationships, or an Independent Creative Project.
 These electives can also be taken separately as discrete short courses.
-The final piece of work for the MA is the Dissertation – an extended piece of creative writing from a proposed full-length book.
-This single year is spread across two years for part-time and online students.
+Year one is completed with the submission of a Dissertation – an extended piece of creative writing from a proposed full-length book.
+This single year of units is spread across two years for part-time and online students.

 This unit will build on and progress material produced during the MA Workshop units.
 You will compile and edit your creative writing into a substantial, continuous extract from a proposed longer work-in-progress and provide a “Genesis Document”: an account of the origins of and inspirations for your writing.